Sungray/spell-cards-5e/README.md

 The 5E_API env variable is optional and will default to 'https://www.dnd5eapi.co/'.

-You can also add -e USE_LOCAL_FILES = true to use your own collection of json files.
+You can also add -e USE_LOCAL_FILES = true to use your own collection of json files instead.
 Use -v /your/json/spell/folder:/usr/src/app/custom-spells and there you can add your own collection of json files.